contao/docs/docs/dev/getting-started/content-elements-modules.md

 element or front end module should be visible in the back end and other attributes.

 Content elements and front end modules are implemented as _fragment controllers_.
-The following class shows a custom content element, which simply passes the fields `text` and `url` to its template.
+The following class shows a custom content element, which passes the fields `text` and `url` to its template.

 ```php